futoin/specs/draft/ftn7_iface_invoker_concept.md

 Simple CCM:

+1. event 'register' ( name, ifacever, rawinfo ) - when new interface get registered
+1. event 'unregister' ( name, ifacever, rawinfo ) - when interface get unregistered
+1. event 'close' - when CCM is shutdown
 1. void register( AsyncSteps as, name, ifacever, endpoint [, credentials [, options] ] )
     * register standard MasterService end-point (adds steps to *as*)
     * *as* - AsyncSteps instance as registration may be waiting for external resources